Gateway Chemist Vaccination Centre

 10. What if I have experienced symptoms or have had COVID recently?

-- The current recommendation is to wait 4 weeks after receiving a positive test or experiencing symptoms, before getting vaccinated.
+- The current recommendation is to wait 4 weeks after receiving a positive test or experiencing symptoms, before getting vaccinated, and 12 weeks for those under 18 years of age.

 11. How do I get to your pharmacy